 You might not recognize Peyto Lake from these pictures, as you only find pictures where the lake has a bright blue color.
 Not when we were visiting though!

 You’ll drive past this lake and I’m sure you want to make a quick stop at the parking lot located along the road.
 The lake is small, but in the background you’ll see a couple of glacier.
 Curious how this would have looked in summer.

 Last but not least, Hector Lake.
 This lake is, logically, often mentioned together with Herbert Lake.
 The lakes are relatively similar, but Herbert Lake is accessible from the road, while you have to walk a bit to see Hector Lake (5km one way), to be rewarded with a lake full of glacier water.

 As you can see, there are quite some sights and nice hikes located along the Icefields Parkway.
 Depending on what you would like to see and if you prefer to do some hikes, you’ll probably want to spend the night on a campsite along the route.

 When we visited, campsites did close down already (before the end of the season, because of extreme winter conditions).
 From my previous research, we would otherwise have stayed at one of the following spots:

 – Mosquito Creek Campground

 To conclude, don’t forget to enjoy the ride.
-The Icefields Parkway is a sight itself that should be enjoyed to the fullest.
+The Icefields Parkway is a sight in itself that should be enjoyed to the fullest.
 This guide only highlights the top 10 sights that are located en route.
-Take your time, prepare yourself and enjoy.
+Take your time, prepare yourself, and enjoy.